scc-digitalhub/docs/sdk/docs/reference/runtimes/python/define-function.md

 - Inputs must reference platform entities (for example `Dataitem`, `Artifact`, or `Model`) by their keys.
 - Parameters may be plain Python values (strings, numbers, dicts, lists, etc.).
+- The argument names in the two maps must match the handler signature.
+Reserved names (`project`, `run`, `context`, and `event`) are supplied by the runtime when they appear in the signature.

 Example: